Apolinère Enameled

 Apolinère Enameled was painted in 1916–17 by Marcel Duchamp, as a heavily altered version of an advertisement for paint ("Sapolin Enamel").
 The picture depicts a girl painting a bed-frame with white enamelled paint.
-The depiction of the frame deliberately includes conflicting perspective lines, to produce an impossible object.
-To emphasise the deliberate impossibility of the shape, a piece of the frame is missing.
+The depiction of the frame includes conflicting perspective lines that produce an impossible object already found in the original paint ad, where a part of the frame is missing.
 The piece is sometimes referred to as Duchamp's "impossible bed" painting.

 Apolinère is a play-on-words referencing the poet, writer and art critic Guillaume Apollinaire, a close associate of Duchamp during the Cubist adventure.
 Apollinaire wrote about Duchamp (and others) in his book The Cubist Painters, Aesthetic Meditations of 1913.